juju/docs/src/en/charms-deploying.md

 The first example deploys to a specified zone for AWS.
 The second example deploys to a named machine in MAAS.

-The `add-unit` command also supports the `--to` option, so it's now possible to specifically target machines when expanding application capacity:
+The `add-unit` command also supports the `--to` option, so it's possible to target sufficiently-resourced machines when scaling out:

 ```bash
 juju deploy --constraints="mem=4G" openstack-dashboard